Protection of Aircraft

 By: Franklin A. Fisher, J. Anderson Plumer, Rodney A. Perala

-This is the canonical book for engineers seeking to understand the effects of lightning on aircraft as well as practical measures for protecting aircraft against lightning effects.
+This is the canonical handbook for engineers seeking to understand the effects of lightning on aircraft as well as practical measures for protecting aircraft against lightning effects.

 Chapter 1: An Introduction to High Voltage Phenomena, deals with the nature of high voltage electrical sparks and arcs and with related processes of electric charge formation, ionization, and spark propagation in the air.
 All of these are factors that affect the way that lightning leaders attach to an aircraft and the way that the hot return stroke arc affects the surface to which it attaches.
 The material introduces practices and terms used for many years in the electric power industry, but which are not commonly studied by those dealing with aircraft.
 These terms and practices have, however, affected the tests and practices used to evaluate the direct effects of lightning on aircraft

 Chapter 2: The Lightning Environment provides an elementary description of cloud electrification and lightning strike formation, and follows with statistics of cloud-to-earth lightning parameters from which the aircraft lightning design and test standards have been derived.
 The user of this book is urged to study these two introductory chapters before proceeding with later sections of the book.
 The treatment of these topics is on an elementary level and is aided by simple illustrations, which should enable those with only a limited background in electricity to proceed to an adequate understanding of important principles.